 I also prefer to shoot in quieter locations because most people don’t like having an audience during our session.
 If a passerby happens upon us it can make an already nervous subject feel even more uncomfortable.
 The more you are focusing on each other and not distracted by the environment, the better our shots will be!

-Here are a few of my favorite spots when it comes to gardens and parks:
+Here are a few of my favorite spots:

 Black Wells Mills (D&R Canal)